Dhruvil5995/Chatbot/README.md

 ## Introduction

 The Food Ordering Chatbot project is designed to streamline and automate the process of food ordering.
-Users can interact with the chatbot to add food items to their order, remove items, complete orders, and track the status of their orders.
+Users can interact with the chatbot to add food items to their orders, remove items, complete orders, and track the status of their orders.
 The project also integrates with a MySQL database to store order details and order tracking information.

 ## Features